sleepiesther/Chaos-Spear/README.md

 - The way Chaos Spear saves position is by grabbing Shadow's coordinates from the game's memory and storing them in the program.
 It loads positions by injecting those coordinates into the games memory.
 What this means is you can save coordinates in one stage (e.g RH1) and load them in another stage (e.g SCA2).
 This isn't very useful, but its cool.
 - This also means you can transfer coordinates from one save to another.
 - Because all slots default to 0, 0, 0, you can use Chaos Spear to find what the origin of every level is.
 For example, the origin of White Space is just above the collection room.
 - The JSON format used has an array of strings before any of the position data, this is the name of every save slot.
 You'll have to manually edit this if you want to change any names.
+(Don't make the names too long, you will run out of space in the window :P)
 - There are saves included in the download for every level, including position data for most big skips/sections